dhes/ColonoscopyPolyp/input/pagecontent/index.md

 |              └── cpNoMalignantNeoplasm
 </code></pre>

-See how cpSpecimen is now showing as cpSpecimen[n] indicating there may be more than one specimen.
-Note also that cpSpecimen is an element in the cpDiagnosticReport profile.
+See how cpSpecimen is now shown as cpSpecimen[n] indicating there may be more than one specimen.
+Note also that cpSpecimen is an element of the cpDiagnosticReport profile.

 The model patterned after the [FHIR DiagnosticReport example showing a laboratory report with multiple specimens and panels](https://hl7.org/fhir/diagnosticreport-example-ghp.json.html).
 It uses the base DiagnosticReport resource to pull the report together.